 2. Fake Payment Proof And Testimonials

-Domain details show ShareCash was just launched in November 2019, but payment proofs are dated way before that date.
+A quick domain check shows ShareCash.com was launched in November 2019, but payment proofs are dated way before that date.

-It’s so easy to print the logo and put some random barcode on it and place it next to an existing gadget you have.
+It’s so easy to print the logo and put some random barcode on it and place it next to any gadget you have.

-Seriously, will a legit opportunity use an email that doesn’t work?
+Seriously, will a legit opportunity use a fake email?
 This only happens when they want to seem credible but don’t really want anybody to contact them.

-Most times, they do this so it’ll be easier to make a run and rehash an unprofitable scam with a new name and face to dupe more unsuspecting people.
+They choose to remain anonymous so it’s easier to make a run for it and release a rehashed version with a new name to dupe more unsuspecting people.

 They claim to be mentioned in a Forbes publication, but when I tried searching for it, this was the result: